 Tension, an ill-fitting suit, and an ugly tie.
-I’d been out of work for over a year — laid off by the same software company in which I now stood — and here I was, back again, utterly desperate for work and praying that I could get hired back.
+I’d been out of work for over a year — laid off by the same software company in which I now stood — and here I was, back again, utterly desperate for one of the City of Seattle Jobs and praying that I could get hired back.

 So as I waited for my interviewer stood in the fourth-floor reception area, which was always one of my favorite parts of the building.
 It has a high vaulted ceiling molded with a sloping silver sidewall, and a series of four vast, slanted windows that look out on Elliott Bay.
 I stared out at the view, drinking it in as I always do in that place, forgetting my nervousness for a moment.